kevin3314/transformer_pas_analysis/README.md

 - `--device, -d`: GPU IDs separated by "," (if not specified, use CPU)
 - `--input, -i`: input sentence or document separated by "。"
 - `-tab`: output is KNP tab format
-- `use-bertknp`: use BERTKNP instead of KNP
+- `--use-bertknp`: use BERTKNP instead of KNP

 ## Analyze a large number of documents